-July-December 2018 – Request for Proposals went out for Architect, Construction management and General Contractor to complete our MUSD Facility Team.
-MUSD began working on a waiver to go to the California Department of Education board for approval in March 2019, to waive the qualifications for subcontractors to be from a “skilled and trained workforce”.
-If this is approved, it will open up the opportunity for more local contractors to apply for subcontractor positions.
-(CDE did not approve the waiver).
+July-December 2018 – Request for Proposals went out for Architect, Construction Management and General Contractor to complete our MUSD Facility Team.
+MUSD also began working on a waiver that went to California Department of Education board for approval in March 2019.
+This would waive the qualifications for subcontractors to be from a “skilled and trained workforce”, thus opening up the opportunity form more local contractors to apply for subcontractor positions.
+However, California Department of Education did not approve the waiver.

-December 3-6, 2018 – MUSD Facilities’ team started planning the first project at Mammoth Elementary School.
-Meetings were held with many stakeholder groups from staff by grade level and department to a public community meeting where everyone was welcome to provide feedback on the first steps of schematic design of Mammoth Elementary school.
-This first series of meetings were to determine the facility layout such as floor plan and required spaces need.
+December 3-6, 2018 – MUSD facilities team started planning the first project at Mammoth Elementary School.
+Meetings were held with many user groups from staff by grade level and department to a public community meeting where everyone was welcome to provide feedback on the first steps of schematic design of Mammoth Elementary school.
+This first series of meeting was to determine the facility layout such as floorplan and required spaces need.
 Once the need is determined the design can begin.

-Summer 2019 – Facilities team has been hard at work developing detailed plans based on the needs of the staff and community.
-Throughout this planning process it is critical that the construction budget of $18,000,000 is watched closely.
+Summer 2019 – Facilities team was hard at work developing detailed plans and Cost Estimates based on the needs of the staff and community.
+Throughout this planning process it is critical that the construction budget of $18,300,000 is watched closely.
 Staying on track with the budget is critical so we have the funds to complete all the other projects at the High School and Middle School.
-MHS has the largest need, but MES qualifies for the largest amount of addition State Facilities Funding of approximately $2 million.
+Mammoth High School has the largest need, but MES qualifies for the largest amount of additional State Facilities Funding of approximately $2 million.
 It can take several years to receive that funding and also depends on the State passing another State Schools Facilities Bond as proposition 13 that was on the ballot in March 2020 did not pass.
 MUSD needs to get on the list as soon as possible to qualify for any state funds.
-The other reason for starting at MES is once the MES project is done it will free up all the existing portables at MES to be used at MHS for temporary classrooms.
-This saves us the cost of have having to rent temporary classrooms during the highs school project which will allow us to use that saving on facility needs that will last.
+The other reason for starting at MES is that once the MES project is completed it will free up all the existing portables at MES to be used at MHS for temporary classrooms.
+This saves us the cost of have having to rent temporary classrooms during the high school project which will allow us to use that saving on lasting facility needs.